 In addition to a "failure to test" to make a timely diagnosis, there is also the potential that a healthcare provider may misinterpret the results of tests.
 Missed or misinterpreted suspicious masses on X-rays or abnormal cells on pathology slides, and, missed or misinterpreted calcifications on mammograms are just a few examples of how tests results may be misread.
 These failures in the interpretation of tests and their results may also cause a delay in the diagnosis, and, therefore, in the treatment options available to patients.

-Blume Forte attorneys work with experts in various medical fields to determine if cancers were timely tested for and diagnosed; and if not, to determine if delays in diagnosis caused a significant change in our clients' treatment options, prognosis and survivability.
+Blume Forte New Jersey medical malpractice attorneys work with experts in various medical fields to determine if cancers were timely tested for and diagnosed; and if not, to determine if delays in diagnosis caused a significant change in our clients' treatment options, prognosis and survivability.
 Blume Forte lawyers have successfully handled cases including those surrounding a failure to timely diagnose and treat various cancers including but not limited to: breast, colon, lung, testicles, cervix, uterus, endometrial, ovarian, skin, chest wall, esophagus, pancreas, soft tissues, kidney, brain and thyroid.